 R48A1818.jpg

-A new pamphlet let him bring a shrubbe exploring the life and work of the twentieth-century English composer Gerald Finzi has just been published by The Maker’s Press.
+My pamphlet let him bring a shrubbe exploring the life and work of the twentieth-century English composer Gerald Finzi was published by The Maker’s Press in 2023.
 In 2019 I also published a pamphlet, The Violin Forest, with HappenStance Press

 I also teach poetry, running Poetry Surgeries for the Poetry Society and workshops and masterclasses at universities and literary festivals.